DISCOVERY

 ISAAC CHATTERTON

-Prior to establishing his own studio, furniture designer and maker Isaac Chatterton apprenticed under Joshua Vogel in New York City for two years, where he developed his passion for creating beautiful and functional chairs.
-Combining traditional woodworking techniques with modern technology Chatterton’s chairs are characterized by their quirky and expressive designs, attention to detail, and use of sustainably sourced timbers.
+Prior to establishing his own studio in 2020, furniture designer and maker Isaac Chatterton apprenticed under artist and craftsperson Joshua Vogel in Upstate New York for two years, where he developed his passion for creating beautiful and functional timber furniture particularly in the form of chairs.
+Combining traditional woodworking techniques with modern technology, Chatterton’s chairs are characterized by their quirky and expressive designs, attention to detail, and use of sustainably sourced timbers.
+Chatterton’s Little Chair is made from solid American oak and takes inspiration from the construction of the Windsor chair, originating in eighteenth century England.

 Image: Isaac Chatterton, Big Chair, 2022.